 Changes that can generally be made without producing new academic regulations:

 It may be difficult to decide whether the changes you want to make require the production of new academic regulations, or whether a revision of the existing academic regulations will suffice.
 If you are in any doubt, please contact SNUK for an assessment.

-The list below outlines changes that may require the production of new academic regulations, and changes that can be incorporated by revising existing academic regulations.
+The list above outlines changes that may require the production of new academic regulations, and changes that can be incorporated by revising existing academic regulations.
 Please note that these are examples, not fixed rules.
 An individual assessment is always required.

 The submission form is used to present new academic regulations and ensure the transparency of the approval process by outlining this process and the comments that have been received.
 The submission form should be attached as the first page of the academic regulations which are being submitted, and will not be part of the final document.
 The submission form contains guidelines explaining how it should be filled in.